Alumakini on the TR4 – Part II

 Check out the little tab… That is a small proof-of-concept: yes, the top is going to have a mild NASCAR “wing” on it.
 This will not only look good, it will provide some downforce at high sped.
 And believe me: the TR4 needs it.
 With the extra pop of the ECOTEC, the car certainly can use a few free pounds of downforce.
 After all, all the pressure would be transmitted to the rollbar, mounted directly to the frame right above the rear axle… Pretty cool, huh?

-Engine fitment in the TR4
+Engine Fitment in the TR4

 A fact has been brought to my attention: “Amazing that in the TR link, with all the hype about the engine, there is not a single pic of the engine in the car!”.
 My bad.
 Time to make amends; time to really document the engine in the car.
 Some facts: